 Approaching the industrial Hammond skyline southbound from Chicago

-After our fabulous week in Chicago, Hammond was a disappointment.
+After our fabulous week in Chicago, Hammond was a huge disappointment.
 The marina is vast, and the water was shut off the day we arrived.
 The long walk to anywhere wasn’t a problem, as there really isn’t anywhere to go in Hammond.
 The marina is behind a casino that has seen better days, smelled of smoke, and had no real dining options that were worth the walk.
 They are also in the middle of a huge construction project to expand and heighten their sea wall.
 It was extremely loud, and they started work VERY early in the morning.

 Hammond Marina, the casino and the work barges